-Our work focuses on both directly supporting farmers and ranchers through practical business advising and relationship building, as well as creating a friendlier marketplace that centers their agricultural practices and lived experiences.
+Our work focuses on both directly supporting farmers and ranchers through practical business advising and relationship building, as well as creating more equitable access to land, capital, and markets for producers.

 One-on-one Business Advising